ErnestUTN/WeaponsOfChoice/README.md

 3-  A pawn that has equipped a priority weapon in level 2 won't try to search for a weapon in level 1 Priority (lvl 1 > lvl 2 > lvl 3)

 ## Compatibility
 So far, compatible with the same mods as WeaponsAndOutfits.
-During the week I will integrate BPC (Better Pawn Control) within it
+During the week I will integrate BPC (Better Pawn Control) within it ( Though it is a task for Voult I think )

 *Make sure to disable WeaponsAndOutfits*